Liyavjohn14/14_Liya_MainProject_MCA_S4/README.md

-An ensemble deep learning based smart healthcare system for automatic diagnosis of heart diseases in integrated IoT and Fog computing environments
+An ensemble deep learning based smart healthcare system for automatic diagnosis of heart diseases in integrated Cloud and Fog computing environments